renanthera/simc-wiki/Action-List-Conditional-Expressions.md

 See the relevant page for each class.

 ### Cooldowns
 The character's cooldowns can be used through the following syntax: `cooldown.<spell_name>.<cooldown_property>`.
 As usual, for the spell name, use underscores instead of white spaces and ignore non-alphanumeric characters.
+If accessing a spell with a naming conflict, `spell_name` can be `spell_name_spellid`.
+This is handy for getting item cooldowns.
 The available properties are:

 * _duration_ is the initial duration, in seconds (not the remaining duration).
 * _remains_ is the remaining duration, in seconds, before the cooldown is done.